DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 We're just gonna take a minute to encapsulate parts of our code into functions that can be far more easily read and managed.

 In fact, we're already using functions - *DestroyActor* and *SetActorLocation* are both functions - as indicated by their blue tone and the **f** symbol next to their name.
-As you can imagine, there's more going on under the hood, here, that we're not privy to.
+As you can imagine, there's more going on under the hood here that we're not privy to.

 <br>